 That’s nothing new; password protection isn’t perfect and hasn’t been for a long time.
 So if biometric methods like fingerprint scanning and facial recognition aren’t an option to protect your property and data, all you can do is try to create the strongest, most un-guessable password you can for each of your accounts.

 The problem is, that takes effort and a lot of people tend to prefer speed and convenience.
-That's why simple and easy-to-guess passwords that have been around since the dawn of the internet are still extremely popular.
-Even so, you won't believe how many people are still using them.
+That’s why simple and easy-to-guess passwords that have been around since the dawn of the internet are still extremely popular.
+Tap or click here to see which passwords are the least secure.
+Even so, you won’t believe how many people are still using them.

 The easiest password of them all

-Think back to your earliest memories, when you learned some of life's most important skills -- like using numbers.
-Sure, you might never remember how to write the quadratic equation, but you'll never forget how to count from 1 to 10.
-Maybe that's why it's still the basis of a password that millions continue to use.
+Think back to your earliest memories, when you learned some of life’s most important skills — like using numbers.
+Sure, you might never remember the quadratic equation, but you’ll never forget how to count from 1 to 10.
+Maybe that’s why it’s still the basis of a password millions continue to use.

-Across the pond in the U.K, their National Cyber Security Center (NCSC) recently conducted a study along with Have I Been Pwned's, Troy Hunt.
+Across the pond in the U.K, their National Cyber Security Center (NCSC) recently conducted a study along with Have I Been Pwned’s, Troy Hunt.
+Tap or click here to learn more about Have I Been Pwned.
 They wanted to know what passwords people are using to protect their sensitive data, so they took a look at various public databases of breached accounts.
-It wasn't good.
+It wasn’t good.

-Rounding out the top five simple passwords people continue to use, at number three it's "qwerty."
-That's followed by the least original password ever, "password," and at number five it's "1111111."
+Rounding out the top five simple passwords people continue to use, “qwerty” comes in at number three.
+That’s followed by the least original password ever, “password,” and at number five it’s “1111111.”
 Ouch.

 Are your passwords strong?

-It simply takes a single site to be breached, your password exposed, and attackers to use that information to access any of your other online accounts that use the same information.
+It only takes one site to be breached to expose your password and attackers can use that information to access any of your other online accounts that share the same password.
 Sure, it sounds daunting to create a unique password for potentially dozens of accounts.
 Who can remember them all?
 The safest thing to do is to use a more secure password manager, like RoboForm.

-RoboForm's password generator generates random, strong, and unique passwords for all of your online accounts.
+RoboForm’s password generator creates random, strong and unique passwords for all your online accounts.
 The passwords include combinations of numbers, uppercase and lowercase letters, and special characters.
-These combinations can be adjusted to fit different sites' unique password requirements.
+These combinations can be adjusted to fit different sites’ unique password requirements.